 Although the FMCSRs do not require the Medical Examiner to give a copy of the Medical Examination Report to the employer, the FMCSA does not prohibit employers from obtaining copies of the medical examination form (long form).
 Medical Examiners should have a release form signed by the driver if the employer wishes to obtain a copy of the medical examination form (long form).

 Employers must comply with applicable State and Federal laws regarding the privacy and maintenance of employee medical information.
-For information about the provisions of the Standards for Privacy of Individually Identifiable Health Information (the Privacy Rule) that was mandated by the Health Insurance Portability & Accountability Act of 1996 (HIPAA) (Public Law 104-191), contact the U.S. Department of Health & Human Services at the HIPAA Web site of the Office of Civil Rights.
+For information about the provisions of the Standards for Privacy of Individually Identifiable Health Information (the Privacy Rule) that was mandated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) (Public Law 104-191), contact the U.S. Department of Health and Human Services at the HIPAA Web site of the Office of Civil Rights.
 Their toll-free information line is: 1-866-627-7748.

 What medical conditions disqualify a commercial bus or truck driver?

 The truck driver must be medically qualified to not only drive the vehicle safely, but also to do pre and post trip safety inspections, secure the load and make sure it has not shifted.
 Bus drivers have different demands.
 By regulation, Specific Medically Disqualifying Conditions Found under 49 CFR 391.41 are Hearing Loss, Vision Loss, and Epilepsy.
 Drivers who require a Diabetes or Vision exemption to safely drive a CMV in addition to those pre-printed on the certification form are disqualified until they receive such an exemption.

 Is getting a medical certificate mandatory for all CMV drivers in the United States?